What is rational emotive therapy?

 - overwhelming feelings of anger, guilt, or rage

 - disordered eating habits

 Read on to learn more about REBT, including its core principles and effectiveness.

 REBT is grounded in the idea that people generally want to do well in life.
 For example, you probably want to achieve your goals and find happiness.
 But sometimes, irrational thoughts and feelings get in the way.
 These beliefs can influence how you perceive circumstances and events — usually not for the better.

-You might also tell yourself that you did something wrong when you last saw them, you may then tell yourself that relationships never work out and that you will be alone for the rest of your life.
+- tell yourself relationships never work out and that you’ll be alone for the rest of your life